 1/1

-Guided imagery is like directed daydreaming.
+Guided imagery is a mind-body technique that is like directed daydreaming.
 It basically involves imagining a pleasant experience that you've had, for example a walk on a beach or watching a sunset.

 Guided imagery ideally uses all the senses: vision, smell, taste, touch and hearing.